stephenamills/dotfiles/README.md

 - The Homebrew packages listed in the `Brewfile`
 - The Go packages in the `Gofile`
 - The Rust packages in the `Rustfile`
-- The npm packages in the `Npmfile`
+- The JavaScript packages in the `Npmfile`

 ```shell
 brew bundle install --no-lock